campbellmarianna/Engineering-Careers/notes/class3.md

 # Leadership Models & Radical Candor

+- I have a Democratic Leadership Style

   Identify the Pros/Cons of each style:

 - Authoritarian/Autocratic: lead your team by offering firm, clear direction as well as useful feedback and meaningful motivation - this is what I want you to do, this is how I want you to do it, this is when I want it done